 The Compensation Committee reviews all compensation paid to our executive officers, including our named executive officers.
 The Chief Executive Officer evaluates and provides to the Compensation Committee performance assessments and compensation recommendations.
-While the Chief Executive Officer discusses her recommendations with the Compensation Committee, she does not participate in the deliberations concerning her own compensation.
-More specifically, the Compensation Committee discusses and makes final recommendations to the Board with respect to executive compensation matters without the Chief Executive Officer present during discussions of the Chief Executive Officer's compensation.
+While the Chief Executive Officer discusses her recommendations with the Compensation Committee, she does not participate in the deliberations concerning her own compensation matters without the Chief Executive Officer present during discussions of the Chief Executive Officer's compensation.
 From time to time, various other members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, provide financial or other background information or advice or otherwise participate in the Compensation Committee meetings.

 The Compensation Committee meets periodically throughout the year to manage and evaluate our executive compensation program, and generally determines the principal components of compensation (base salary, performance bonus and equity awards) for our executive officers on an annual basis; however, decisions may occur at other times for new hires, promotions or other special circumstances as our Compensation Committee determines appropriate.
+The Compensation Committee does not delegate authority to approve executive officer compensation.
 The Compensation Committee does not maintain a formal policy regarding the timing of equity awards to our executive officers.
 The Compensation Committee will continue to monitor and evaluate our executive compensation program in light of our shareholders' views, before making any adjustments, and continue to consider the outcome of our say-on-pay votes and our shareholders' views when making future compensation decisions for our named executive officers.